Maritime Partnership Exercise: 2021

 During its deployment in the Persian Gulf, INS Kochi visited Manama in Bahrain to participate in a four-day Maritime Partnership Exercise (MPX).
 In preparation for the exercise, a coordination and operational planning conference was held between the Indian Navy and Bahraini Navy teams.
 The MPX took place on 18 August 2021, and involved joint naval operations between the two navies.
 This exercise is a testament to the strong partnership and cooperation between India and Bahrain in the maritime domain, and serves to enhance the interoperability and readiness of both navies.

 India-Egypt

 2021

 The INS Tabar recently engaged in a maritime partnership exercise with the ENS Alexandria, a frontline frigate of the Egyptian Navy, in the Mediterranean Sea on 5 September 2021.
-The training regimen encompassed a range of activities, such as practicing maneuvers in an environment with uneven threats, executing operations to intercept suspicious vessels on the open sea, refining communication protocols, collaborating on the creation of a comprehensive maritime domain picture, and conducting exercises for replenishing supplies while at sea.
+The training regimen encompassed a range of activities, such as practising manoeuvrees in an environment with uneven threats, executing operations to intercept suspicious vessels on the open sea, refining communication protocols, collaborating on the creation of a comprehensive maritime domain picture, and conducting exercises for replenishing supplies while at sea.
 This exercise was conducted to enhance cooperation and interoperability between the two navies.